Jandro22/LonelyTwitter/README.md

 A very simple twitter web scraper.
 For when you want simplicity.

 # Known Issues
-Emojis will not show.
+Emojis will not show if you look them up.
 I cannot for the life of me figure out why this happens.
-You can search via unicode emojis, but they will NOT show up in the actual tweet.
-If someone finds out a solution for this I will implement it in.
+They appear normally but if you enter something like 😆 into the search query then it the emoji will not show.
+However I have seen cases of emojis showing up normally.
+If you know a fix for this please add a pull request.
 Libraries used:

 GetOldTweets3